Small Grants Scheme

 We publish our call for bids on our website in January-February each year, with a deadline in February-March, and announce the results in April-May.

-In 2024, the SGS will be for Strand A projects on the theme “Community Integration of Displaced People”.
-This strand will be be open to civil society organisations (CSOs) in Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan; and for Strand B projects to support the welfare of staff and volunteers, and organisational resilience.
-This strand will be open only to organisations in Ukraine and Moldova.
+In 2024, the SGS supported Strand A projects on the theme “Community Integration of Displaced People”.
+This strand was open to civil society organisations (CSOs) in Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan; and Strand B projects to support the welfare of staff and volunteers, and organisational resilience.
+This strand was open only to organisations in Ukraine and Moldova.
 For details of the 2024 Scheme, click here.

 In 2023, BEARR’s Small Grants Scheme invited applications across two strands: a) joint projects that promote the long-term partnership between two or more CSOs supporting vulnerable people in any area of health or social welfare (open to new and former applicants), and b) projects aimed at building organisational resilience or to improve the welfare of staff and volunteers (open to former BEARR grantees in Ukraine and Moldova only).
 Here are the chosen projects for 2023.